OpenTermsArchive/contrib-versions/Flickr/Privacy Policy.md

 *   In your Privacy Settings, you can choose to make your photos default to public for anyone to access, restrict access to a limited number of other Flickr users, or keep those photos private so only you can access them.
 On each photo page, you will also find more granular controls to change each photo setting.
 *   You may link your account to Facebook, Twitter, Tumblr, or other sites to link your photos directly to other social sharing sites and blogs.
     *   Your Guest Pass history allows you to manage Guest Passes you have created for sharing your photos with others.
-*   On the desktop Flickr experience, you may give certain Yahoo! apps (including Aviary, ImageKind, and Moo) different levels of permissions to interact with your account to take advantage of things like photo editing tools.
+*   On the desktop Flickr experience, you may give certain Yahoo apps (including Aviary, ImageKind, and Moo) different levels of permissions to interact with your account to take advantage of things like photo editing tools.
 If you want to stop using one of these apps and revoke your permission, click the"Remove Permission" link under “sharing and extending” on your account page and remove that permission.

 Practices Regarding Your Ability to Update or Delete Information